c4tom/DreamDevBox/docs/howto/dns/add-custom-dns-server-on-linux.rst

 ==========

-This tutorial is using ``127.0.0.1`` as the DNS server IP address, as it is the method to setup Auto DNS for your local Devilbox.
+This tutorial is using ``127.0.0.1`` as the DNS server IP address, as it is the method to setup Auto DNS for your local DreamDevBox.

 Non permanent solution